ruby-bang/dotfiles/README.md

 sudo pacman -S stow
 ```

-### when all done. then you need to run this inside dotfiles directory
+### When everything is ready, just run this in your dotfiles directory.
 ``` bash
 stow .
 ```